OG-Hunter/seditiontracker.github.io-/docs/_suspects/jorden-mink.md

 courthouse:
 raid:
 perpwalk:
-quote: 'The ballot is stronger than the bullet.
-Well ... my magazines will be fully loaded just in case it’s not.'
+quote: "The ballot is stronger than the bullet.
+Well ... my magazines will be fully loaded just in case it’s not."
 title: Jordan Mink charged on January 19, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack